Site Section Links

 The New Testament canon was solidified by 370 CE primarily by Roman "Christians" who were firmly entrenched in some of the major concepts of Judaism borrowed from Zoroastrianism, and who were allied with the civil, political and military authorities.
 The New Testament writers are NOT presenting the same message as Jesus did and we should have no concern for the New Testament canon because Jesus presents himself as the VOICE OF REASON and LAST REVELATION, and HE told and showed us everything we need to know, in the context of claiming to fully represent and reveal God's purpose, plan, values and character.
-The life and message of the J person stands on its own, and doesn't need validation from the "prophecies".
+The life and message of the J person can stand on its own, and does NOT need validation from the "prophecies".

 Notwithstanding its value as a source of historical information about the early believers and their experience, and its value to attest to the factual reality of Jesus, his experience, and his follower's response to that reality, the non-gospel balance of the New Testament is no basis for building our understanding of God, our theology.
 That objective basis must ALWAYS AND ONLY be the words, message and actions of Jesus.

 Modern English Bibles and translations have evolved from a bad scholarship start with the King James, in the context of erroneous traditional concepts of Christianity.
 Out of reaction to the religious authority of Rome and its commensurate political influence and meddling, King James I of England in 1604 commissioned 54 men to produce the Authorized King James Version of the Bible.
 This version was not really intended to be a valid translation but was purposely designed to pander to the Church of England and to especially not offend prevailing medieval religious sentiments.
 Indeed the commission reported that,

 "Neither did wee thinke much to consult the translators or Commentators, Chaldee, Hebrew, Syrian, Greeks, or Latine, nor no the Spanish, French, Italian, or Dutch."
 This statement doesn't mean that it didn't come to their minds, but rather that they deliberately decided not to do so.